Laura Dotson

-Laura Dotson (born May 13, 1968) is an American auctioneer who has been in the auctioneering business since 1988.
+Laura Christine Dotson (née Payton, born May 13, 1968) is an American auctioneer who has been in the auctioneering business since 1988.
 She and her husband, Dan Dotson, run American Auctioneers, a full service auction company in Riverside, California.
 She is best known for being the auctioneer on A&E Network's Storage Wars.

 Early life

 Dotson was raised in Thousand Oaks, California and became familiar with auctioneering, having been around the business since 1988.

 Career

 American Auctioneers

 In 1996, she met Dan Dotson, who later became her husband.
 She also became Dan's business partner and now is co-owner and manager of American Auctioneers.
 Dan Dotson started American Auctioneers in 1983.

 American Auctioneers specializes in auctions of storage units, estates, business inventories and equipment, plus legal/foreclosure auctions, fundraisers and appraisals.
 Dotson averages two auctions a day, six days a week.

 Dotson is also the owner of StorageAuctions.net, an internet portal focusing on providing self-storage auction listings throughout the United States and Canada.